- Lord of the Glens

 All accommodations aboard ships or in hotels per itinerary or similar; all meals aboard ship; coffee and tea with meals; meals on land as indicated; shore excursions; sightseeing and entrance fees; special access permits; transfers to and from group flights; use of kayaks; tips (except to ship’s crew); taxes and service charges; services of a ship physician on most voyages; services of your expedition staff.

-Air transportation; some meals; extensions; passport, visa, immigration fees; baggage/accident/travel insurance; items of a personal nature, such as soft drinks and fruit juices; alcoholic beverages other than first and last nights aboard ship; email; laundry; fuel surcharge may apply.
+Air transportation; some meals; extensions; passport, visa, immigration fees; baggage/accident/travel insurance; items of a personal nature, such as soft drinks and fruit juices; alcoholic beverages other than first and last nights aboard ship; email; laundry; optional extensions; fuel surcharge may apply.
 Gratuities to ship's crew are at your discretion.

 © Michael S Nolan - Puffin